-Denver Moves Everyone created a data-driven process - co-created with the public - to prioritize limited dollars and most effectively achieve Denver's transportation vision and goals.
-Analysis conducted in Chapter 4: Envisioning Denver's Future found that while creating better transportation infrastructure, like safer sidewalks and bikeways and faster bus routes, is critical.
-What is equally important is motivating people to use these new options.
+Denver Moves Everyone created a data-driven process - co-created with the community - to prioritize our dollars and most effectively achieve Denver's transportation vision and goals.
+Analysis conducted in Chapter 4: Envisioning Denver's Future found that while creating better transportation infrastructure, like safer sidewalks and bikeways and faster bus routes is critical, what is equally important is incentivizing the use of these new options.
 This conclusion shaped Denver's comprehensive 6E's Investment Approach represented in Figure 5.1.